XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 the IP address attribute from the EP_Transport IOC directly corresponds to the IP address of an interface of such network element.
-In this case, the information on EP_Transport IOC can be directly passed to the IETF NSC through the NBI, even though some additional information could be yet required, not being defined yet on 3GPP specifications (e.g., the mask applicable to the IP address field on EP_Transport).
+In this case, the information on EP_Transport IOC can be directly passed to the IETF NSC through the IETF Network Slice Service Interface, even though some additional information could be yet required, not being defined yet on 3GPP specifications (e.g., the mask applicable to the IP address field on EP_Transport).
 Note that information gaps are further